 Preparing for an appointment

-If you're the relative or primary caregiver of a person with delirium, you'll likely play a role in making an appointment or providing information to the doctor.
-Here's some information to help you get ready for the appointment and know what to expect from the doctor.
+If you're the relative or primary caregiver of a person with delirium, you'll likely play a role in making an appointment or providing information to the health care provider.
+Here's some information to help you get ready for the appointment and know what to expect.

 What you can do